DIDSR/VICTRE/README.md

 # VICTRE
 Virtual Imaging Clinical Trial for Regulatory Evaluation

 Clinical trails are expensive and delay the regulatory evaluation and early patient access to novel devices.
-In order to demonstrate an alternative approach, a recent effort (known as the VICTRE project) demonstrated the replication of one such clinical trial using completely in-silico tools and compared results in terms of imaging modality performance between the human trial and the computational trial.
+In order to demonstrate an alternative approach, a recent effort at the Division of Imaging, Diagnostics, and Software Reliability at the U.S. Food and Drug Administration (known as the VICTRE project) demonstrated the replication of one such clinical trial using completely in-silico tools and compared results in terms of imaging modality performance between the human trial and the computational trial.
 The VICTRE trial consisted in imaging 3000 digital breast models in digital mammography and digital breast tomosynthesis system models.
-To make sure the tools developed in this project are useful to the community we describe in this article the components of the in silico imaging pipeline, and an alternative approach to running the software package that instead of relying on local machines makes use of compute clusters available through the internet (or cloud compute servers).
+On this page we are making all the in silico components of VICTRE freely available to the community, and also sharing the entire VICTRE pipeline as a container which can be run either on locally or in the cloud.

 Disclaimer
 ==========